 A locality defines a geographic location within your mesh using the following triplet:

 The geographic location typically represents a data center.
 Istio uses this information to prioritize load balancing pools to control the geographic location where requests are sent.

-This feature is experimental and off by default in 1.1.
-To enable locality load balancing,
+This feature is enabled by default.
+To disable locality load balancing,

 Currently, the service discovery platform populates the locality automatically.
 In Kubernetes, a pod’s locality is determined via the well-known labels for region and zone on the node it is deployed.
 If you are using a hosted Kubernetes service your cloud provider should configure this for you.
 If you are running your own Kubernetes cluster you will need to add these labels to your nodes.
 The sub-zone concept doesn’t exist in Kubernetes.
 As a result, this field does not need to be configured.